-This does not help the company's innovation performance.
+This does not help the company create innovative ideas.
 In truth, it stops the best ideas from emerging.
-That is why if there's a no-kill rate, you will not have radical projects that spur reinvention over time.
+That is why if there's a no-kill rate, you will not have radical projects and the solutions you want.

-The opposite of the kill rate is the number of zombie projects a company keeps running.
-These projects are not really providing any value or evidence of progress; instead they remain in the portfolio because they become someone's pet project.
-These zombie projects can actually continue to live forever and fund themselves, taking away money from what really matters.
+The opposite of a kill rate is the number of zombie projects a company has, which are the projects that are not really providing any value or evidence of progress.
+Instead, these projects remain in the portfolio because they become the boss's pet project.
+That is why you really need to be tracking your kill rate and the value that's being created by your portfolio.
+That way, you can see over time if there has been a reduction of risk and uncertainty in the project, or if there is no evidence to justify that the idea should be carried forward and rather it is only a pet project.
+However, if you do not actively hunt down these zombie projects, they can actually continue to live forever and fund themselves, taking away money from what really matters to your business.